Anivishy/307-Project/SRD.md

 ⸻

-FR14.1 The system shall define an analytics schema for bundle generation and selection.

-FR14.2 The analytics schema shall capture generation inputs.

-FR14.3 The analytics schema shall capture model version.

-FR14.4 The analytics schema shall capture validator version.

-FR14.5 The analytics schema shall capture scoring outputs.

-FR14.6 The system shall log prompt metadata for each generation event.

-FR14.7 The system shall log validator outcomes for each generated candidate.

-FR14.8 The system shall log whether each candidate was selected or not selected.

-FR14.9 The system shall log pantry coverage percentage per bundle.

-FR14.10 The system shall log missing ingredient count per bundle.

-FR14.11 The system shall log override count per bundle.

-FR14.12 The system shall provide an internal analytics dashboard for reviewing generation quality signals.

-FR14.13 Tests shall confirm that analytics events fire on generation and selection.

-⸻

-FR15.1 The system shall stamp each candidate set with the pantry snapshot version used during generation.
+FR14.1 The system shall stamp each candidate set with the pantry snapshot version used during generation.

-FR15.2 The system shall stamp each candidate set with the active-bundle version used during generation.
+FR14.2 The system shall stamp each candidate set with the active-bundle version used during generation.

-FR15.3 The select-bundle endpoint shall compare the candidate set version token against current pantry and active-bundle versions.
+FR14.3 The select-bundle endpoint shall compare the candidate set version token against current pantry and active-bundle versions.

-FR15.4 The select-bundle endpoint shall reject stale selections by default.
+FR14.4 The select-bundle endpoint shall reject stale selections by default.

-FR15.5 The UI shall warn admins when a candidate set is stale.
+FR14.5 The UI shall warn admins when a candidate set is stale.

-FR15.6 The stale-result warning shall explain that another admin may have changed the active bundle or pantry state.
+FR14.6 The stale-result warning shall explain that another admin may have changed the active bundle or pantry state.

-FR15.7 The stale-result flow shall offer refresh, re-validation, or explicit confirmation depending on final product policy.
+FR14.7 The stale-result flow shall offer refresh, re-validation, or explicit confirmation depending on final product policy.

-FR15.8 Bundle replacement shall release prior reservations and apply new reservations atomically.
+FR14.8 Bundle replacement shall release prior reservations and apply new reservations atomically.

-FR15.9 The system shall prevent double-decrementing when two admins attempt selection concurrently.
+FR14.9 The system shall prevent double-decrementing when two admins attempt selection concurrently.

-FR15.10 Concurrency tests shall confirm that simultaneous admin selections do not double-decrement inventory.
+FR14.10 Concurrency tests shall confirm that simultaneous admin selections do not double-decrement inventory.

-FR15.11 Concurrency tests shall confirm that stale-result warnings fire when expected.
+FR14.11 Concurrency tests shall confirm that stale-result warnings fire when expected.

 5. NON-FUNCTIONAL REQUIREMENTS
 -	INTEGRITY: The system shall validate user input and handle errors without crashing.